These guidelines have been updated to comply with Section 118507 of the Health and Safety Code and SB1194.

 A) These guidelines seek to create an inclusive campus environment for all students, faculty, staff and visitors, regardless of their gender identity.
 These guidelines provide direction on the implementation of gender inclusive facilities in UC buildings and so the UC community can use facilities that correspond to their gender identity.

-B) These guidelines apply to UC-owned facilities, National Laboratories, Agriculture and Natural Resources (ANR), or Natural Reserve System (NRS), beginning design on or after December 3, 2021.
+B) These guidelines apply to projects at UC-owned facilities, National Laboratories, Agriculture and Natural Resources (ANR), or Natural Reserve System (NRS), having not reached the 100% Design Development milestone prior to the published date of this guidance.
 Projects include new construction, major renovations, and UC leases of more than 50% of a building or leases with a duration of 10 years or longer.
-Privatized projects developed on UC-owned land to be used for University-related purposes requiring public restrooms in accordance with the California Building Code (CBC) shall comply with this policy.
-This policy shall not apply to UC facilities under OSHPD jurisdiction.
+Privatized projects developed on UC-owned land to be used for University-related purposes requiring public restrooms in accordance with the California Plumbing Code (CPC) shall comply with this policy.
+This policy shall not apply to UC facilities under HCAI jurisdiction.

 C) Campuses within the University of California may have altered facilities in accordance with the June 10, 2015 directive from President Napolitano.
 This guideline does not intend for campuses to reevaluate existing facilities having already been appropriately reviewed, approved and altered under the guidance of the Campus Building Official, in compliance with the President’s 2015 directive.